 What places would you like to visit?

 California and Whistler.
-I need to go to there at least once in a lifetime.
+I need to go at least once in my life.

 Tell us your current set-up.